 I joined the National Portrait Gallery from the Courtauld Gallery in 2011.
 Following an MA in design history (V&A/RCA) I became curator of a private collection, later returning to the V&A to undertake a Collaborative Doctoral Award with the University of Sussex as part of the exhibition Baroque 1620-1800: Style in the Age of Magnificence (V&A 4 April-19 July 2009).
 My DPhil thesis focused on the relationship between sight and the concept of insight in the figurative arts of the Baroque.

 I have broad research interests in the relationship between European religious history and visual culture, particularly portraiture.
 I have an interest in the family portrait, developed during a period as Leverhulme Fellow in the History of British Portraiture at the Gallery in 2009.
-I am currently researching the use of heraldry and emblems in 16th century portraiture.

 - Elizabeth I & Her People, Tarnya Cooper with Jane Eade, London: National Portrait Gallery (2013)